Kyle46220/ProductConfigurator/Notes.md

 was building a function that creates a bounding box between two divs. this will work on all amount of divs if i put an if statement that checks if its not the rightmost div.

 See you tomorroW!

+I have built functions that place shelves and divs based on coordinates from the state object

+NOw, I will like to plug in the in between functions.

+Then I would like to build a state machine that provides the constraints that allow only sensible placement of parts.